bitfocus/companion-module-studiocoast-vmix/README.md

 * Added default state values to prevent crashing when feedbacks are checked before the API is polled
 * Added API Polling interval config option
 * Increased default API poll interval from 100ms to 250ms.

+**v1.2.7**
+* Added ReplayPlaySelectedEventToOutput and ReplayPlayEventsByIDToOutput to the list of suported functions